Salina Saibi

 Salina Saibi (born 10 January 1982) is a Malaysian actress and model.
-Known for her role in police procedural television series, CID 3278 and Gerak Khas, Saibi made a breakthrough role as Amy in her debut film, Bohsia: Jangan Pilih Jalan Hitam (2009) directed by Syamsul Yusof, wherein she won the Best Supporting Actress at the 22nd Malaysia Film Festival.
+Known for her role in police procedural television series, CID 3278 and Gerak Khas, Salina made a breakthrough role as Amy in her debut film, Bohsia: Jangan Pilih Jalan Hitam (2009) directed by Syamsul Yusof, wherein she won the Best Supporting Actress at the 22nd Malaysia Film Festival.

 Early life

-Saibi was born on 10 January 1982 in Kuala Lumpur and is the second child of five siblings.
+Salina was born on 10 January 1982 in Kuala Lumpur and is the second child of five siblings.
 She graduated with Sijil Pelajaran Malaysia (SPM).

 Career

-Prior to her acting career, Saibi first began her early career as a singer, although it is unclear whether she ever recorded an album or vice versa.
-During her early years in showbiz, Saibi has appeared in numerous drama series and telemovies on major TV networks including RTM, TV3, TV9 and Astro.
+Prior to her acting career, Salina first began her early career as a singer, although it is unclear whether she ever recorded an album or vice versa.
+During her early years in showbiz, Salina has appeared in numerous drama series and telemovies on major TV networks including RTM, TV3, TV9 and Astro.

 She rose to fame when portraying Inspector Rita in the police procedural drama series CID 3278 which also stars Faizal Yusof, Along Eyzendy, Azman Nor, criminal analyst Kamal Affandi Hashim and many others.

-In 2007, Saibi was first appeared as a guest star in Gerak Khas where she appeared in one of the series' episode in ninth season, "Misteri Elisa" ("The Mystery of Elisa").
+In 2007, Salina was first appeared as a guest star in Gerak Khas where she appeared in one of the series' episode in ninth season, "Misteri Elisa" ("The Mystery of Elisa").
 From tenth season onwards, she became the regular cast as Inspector (later ASP) Salina.
 Since then, she has worked extensively with Yusof Haslam-owned Skop Productions, until Gerak Khas went on its final season in 2020.
 The series was originally set as a year-long series, but due to its continuous success and consistent top rating, the series was extended for an indefinite time until it finally ended on March 27, 2021, with a total of 20 seasons and 1,054 episodes.
-Saibi appeared in seasons 10 to 20 during this period.
+Salina appeared in seasons 10 to 20 during this period.

-Saibi appeared as a main role in Nabila Huda in the 2009 social action drama film, Bohsia: Jangan Pilih Jalan Hitam directed by Syamsul Yusof; where she portrays Amy, a bohsia girl who enjoyed a free lifestyle, it also stars Shaheizy Sam, Johan from Raja Lawak fame, Aaron Aziz and Diana Danielle.
-Her performance in the film enable Saibi to win the Best Supporting Actress at the 22nd Malaysia Film Festival.
+Salina appeared as a main role with Nabila Huda in the 2009 social action drama film, Bohsia: Jangan Pilih Jalan Hitam directed by Syamsul Yusof; where she portrays Amy, a bohsia girl who enjoyed a free lifestyle, it also stars Shaheizy Sam, Johan from Raja Lawak fame, Aaron Aziz and Diana Danielle.
+Her performance in the film enable Salina to win the Best Supporting Actress at the 22nd Malaysia Film Festival.
 This is the only award that she received throughout her acting career.